ClickCease

 Making improvements before listing can boost your sale price and attract more buyers.

 This strategy means upfront cash and time to manage contractors and projects.
-You’re essentially gambling that the improvements will add more value than they cost.
+You’re gambling that the improvements will add more value than they cost.

 Focus on High-Impact Fixes Only